OpenMultiBoxing/WebSite/help.md

 1. If you want to use the optional key **broadcasting**, `Ctrl-Shift-R` is the default hotkey to toggle it on/off.
 Enter which keys should be excluded from broadcasting in the entry box (default is all keys are broadcasted except for W S A D, see the [FAQ entry](https://github.com/WowOpenBox/WowOpenBox/wiki/FAQ#what-special-key-names-can-i-use-in-the-round-robin-key-list) for complete list of special key names).

+1. You can remap keys, so if you press say `F` in the current main window, `T` is sent to others, by addding `F:T` in the key remapping section of the UI.

 *: You can change all settings at any time and they will be saved, per window index when you click "Update" or "Save and Apply" in the Window Layout GUI.

 Your settings are saved in `OpenMultiboxingSettings.tcl` in same folder as OpenMultiBoxing and can be edited pressing the "Edit Settings" button.